-A comprehensive review of public transport along with school and adult social care bus transport concluded in February 2020, with Shetland Islands Council approving the award of contracts that will see an optimised network of bus services come to fruition across Shetland later in the year.
+A comprehensive review of public transport along with school and adult social care bus transport concluded in February 2020, with Shetland Islands Council approving the award of contracts that will see an optimised network of bus services come into fruition across Shetland later in the year.
 The award of contracts which will see several enhancements to public transport was anticipated to save approximately £473k per annum, with some added service enhanced growth in income expected to reduce costs further.
-Some services later required to be re-tendered due to some of the contracts being awarded to a local operator who has now ceased trading, increasing costs by £111k per annum.
-The additional costs of re-tendering are partly due to COVID-19, with the re-tendering exercise taking place during lock down, when local operators were facing significant loss of income and unquantified risks for the future.
+Some services later required to be re-tendered, increasing costs by £111k per annum.
+The additional costs of re-tendering are considered to be due to COVID-19, with the re-tendering exercise taking place during lock down, when local operators were facing significant loss of income and unquantified risks for the future.